 Increase the number of concurrent migrations to attain the best possible speed your system will allow.
 Each computer system is different, and each email system is different.
 Migrating data on a local machine gives you one rate of speed, while migrating across a local area network will give you a different rate of speed.
-The number of email messages and attachments will also affect your migration rate.
+The number of email messages and attachments will also affect your migration rate, as will the size of those messages and attachments.